AriNguyen/Multithreading-OpenCV-CPP/README.md

-# Increase Webcam FPS with Multithreading in OpenCV C++
+# Increase Webcam FPS with Multithreading in OpenCV C+
-An implementation of multithreading on OpenCV to improve the frame per second (FPS) rate of the webcam
+Status: ongoing

+I want to improve the performance of webcam streaming using OpenCV.
+This [article](https://www.pyimagesearch.com/2015/12/21/increasing-webcam-fps-with-python-and-opencv/) suggesting using multithreading to improve the frame per second (FPS) rate but I'm not sure whether the perfomance difference would be significant or not.
+However, it worths doing some experiment though.
+I would be a great project to learn some new concepts on multithreading and practice coding in C++.

+If the performance speeds up, then I would try to adding object detection feature to this project using [dlib](http://dlib.net/).
+I did a project using *dlib* in Python but the video speed is really bad.
+So I hope this project could results in some positive result!

 ## Instruction
 Build and execute: